kikobar/hikashoppayment-triplea/README.md

 ## More details
 **This version of the code is work-in-progress and should not be use in any production site.**
+At this stage the plugin is able to accept payments, but cannot receive payment notifications or process refunds.

 The TripleA Cryptocurrency Payments API is documented here:
 ( https://doc.triple-a.io/ )